Thursday, August 22, 2024

 Sunday dawned bright and beautiful, a welcome change from the previous day's drizzle.

 Morning: After a simple coffee and croissant breakfast, we embarked on a tour of Casa Battlo, Gaudí's architectural marvel on Rbla Catalunya.
 Equipped with handheld devices, we delved into the whimsical world of Gaudí.
 The house's undulating façade and dreamlike interiors left us feeling like characters in his fairy tale.
+Strongly recommend getting tickets in advance during peak season.
+Access to "Special areas" is not worth it.

 Day 3: Gaudí Galore